pokt-network/pocket/utility/doc/README.md

 |- gov.go              // utility context for dao & parameters
 |- module.go           // module implementation and interfaces
 |- transaction.go      // utility context for transactions including handlers

+// TODO (Olshansk) still opportunity to simplify actor.go but I don't have an idea for it yet